What is deposit protection?

 The role of the European Union in deposit insurance

-The EU has introduced deposit guarantees through the Directive 2014/49/EU standardized to ensure uniform standards for the protection of their citizens' bank deposits.
-These harmonised rules ensure that all Member States offer a high level of security and that depositors are optimally protected in the event of a bank failure.
+The EU has standardized deposit guarantees through Directive 2014/49/EU in order to ensure uniform standards for the protection of their citizens' bank deposits.
+These harmonized rules ensure that all Member States offer a high level of security and that depositors are optimally protected in the event of a bank failure.

-The EU has also developed a comprehensive system to ensure financial stability and strengthen citizens' confidence in the banking system.
-In addition to deposit guarantee schemes, the EU also supports Measures to monitor and stabilize the banking sector, to prevent possible crises and enable a rapid response to exceptional circumstances.
+The EU has also developed a comprehensive system to ensure financial stability and strengthen citizens' trust in the banking system.
+In addition to deposit guarantee schemes, the EU also supports measures to monitor and stabilize the banking sector in order to prevent possible crises and enable a rapid response to exceptional circumstances.

 Contact and further information

-For further information, read the information investor information sheet.
+For further information, please read the investor information sheet.

-You can also contact the Fondo de Guarantía de Depósitos de Entidades de Crédito turn around:
+You can also contact the Fondo de Guarantía de Depósitos de Entidades de Crédito:

 Address: C/José Ortega y Gasset, 22 - Planta 4